-Dill is an upright plant that can grow up to 75 cm tall, it has slightly bluish and green colored scented finely cut leaves and mustard colored umbel flowers.
+Dill is an upright plant that can grow up to 75 cm tall.
+It has somewhat bluish and green colored, scented finely cut leaves and mustard-colored umbel flowers.
 Dill grows well in garden beds and vegetable patches.
 Growing dill in pots and indoors is also possible.

-You can grow dill at anytime when the temperature is around 50 – 80 F (10 – 27 C).
-In cooler climates, it is grown in spring, summer and up to fall in warm temperate zones.
+You can grow dill at any time when the temperature is around 50 – 80 F (10 – 27 C).
+In colder climates, it is grown in spring, summer, and up to fall in warm temperate zones.
 But if you live in tropics, grow dill in fall and winter.

-Sow seeds 1/4 inches deep on a bright spot that receive morning sun.
-One thing you should note that dill hates to be transplanted later, so make sure you’ll sow seeds at exact place or in container where you would like to plant them later.
+Sow seeds 1/4 inches deep on a bright spot that receives morning sun.
+One thing you should note that dill hates to be transplanted later, so make sure you’ll sow seeds at the exact place or in a container where you would like to plant them then.
 Seeds will germinate in between 7 – 21 days.
 When seedlings are 2 – 3 inches high, thin them to 10 inches apart.

 Growing dill in Containers

-Dill can grow up to 3 feet high, unlike other herbs it has long tap root so it requires deep pot.
+Dill can grow up to 3 feet high.
+Unlike other herbs, it has a long taproot, so it requires a deep pot.
 Choose at least 12 inches deep container that has sufficient drainage.
-In a single container you can grow 2 -3 plants together.
+In a single container, you can grow 2 -3 plants together.

-Dill, in order to grow healthy and lush, needs a Mediterranean climate.
+Dill, to grow healthy and lush, needs a Mediterranean climate.
 It prefers full sun.
 You also need to protect the plant from extreme tropical conditions, only then can you grow it successfully.
 Whether in pots on the balcony, patio or terrace or in the garden, ensure the plant remains on a less windy position, that is sunny.
-Keep the plant in afternoon shade if temperature rises up.
+Keep the plant in the afternoon shade if the temperature rises.

 Also Read: How to Make Balcony Herb Garden

-It can tolerate poor soil, but in fertile soil rich tasting dill is produced.
+It can tolerate poor soil, but in fertile substrate rich-tasting dill is produced.
 Amend the soil by mixing plenty of aged manure or compost and sand, if needed.

-Generally, dill does not require frequent fertilizer but to give boost to plant you can feed 5-10-5 fertilizer lightly.
-If you’re growing dill in containers fertilize the plant every month with half strength liquid fertilizer.
+Generally, dill does not require frequent fertilizer, but to give a boost to plant, you can feed 5-10-5 fertilizer lightly.
+If you’re growing dill in containers, fertilize the plant every month with half-strength liquid fertilizer.

 Cover the plant with a 2-inch layer of organic mulch once the plants are 4 inches high.
-Mulch gives plant stability, suppresses weeds and keeps the soil moist.
+Mulching gives the plant stability, suppresses weeds, and keeps the soil moist.

 Pinching and Deadheading